ankit-rathi/blog_backup/_posts/2020-04-15-Architecting-Modern-Data-Platforms.md

 ## Data Lake Basics
 Data Lake is becoming the defacto standard in modern data platforms, let's have a look at what it is and how it helps to build modern data systems.

-- Data Lake Definition
+### Data Lake Definition
--- An architectural approach
+- An architectural approach
--- Massive heterogeneous data stored centrally
+- Massive heterogeneous data stored centrally
--- Available to the diverse group of users
+- Available to the diverse group of users
--- To be categorized, processed, analyzed & consumed
+- To be categorized, processed, analyzed & consumed

-- Data Lake Characteristics
+### Data Lake Characteristics
--- Structured, semi-structured & unstructured data
+- Structured, semi-structured & unstructured data
--- Scaled out as required
+- Scaled out as required
--- The diverse set of storage, analytics and ML/AI tools -- Designed for low-cost storage and analytics
+- The diverse set of storage, analytics and ML/AI tools
+- Designed for low-cost storage and analytics
--- High-Level Architecture
+- High-Level Architecture

 A typical data analytics platform takes business raw data as input and provides actionable insights.
 It has four layers: ingest, store, process/analyse & serve.
 Let’s have a look at each data layer in detail:

 ## Data Characteristics

-- Ingest
+### Ingest
-Data can be ingested from a variety of data sources like web/mobile apps, databases, application logging, messaging and IOT devices.
+- Data can be ingested from a variety of data sources like web/mobile apps, databases, application logging, messaging and IOT devices.

-Data can be hot, warm or cold based on its velocity, request rates and latency requirements:
+- Data can be hot, warm or cold based on its velocity, request rates and latency requirements:

-Data can be categorized based on data structures and access-pattern requirements.
+- Data can be categorized based on data structures and access-pattern requirements.
 Based on these characteristics, we decide how to store and process each type of data.

-- Storage
+### Storage
-How we are going to store data depends mainly on two major factors:
+- How we are going to store data depends mainly on two major factors:
-What is the structure of the data?
+- What is the structure of the data?
-What is the frequency and usage of data?
+- What is the frequency and usage of data?

-- Analytics Types
+### Analytics Types
 There can be different kind of analytics you may need to perform based on the structure and access-patterns of data.
-Message/Stream Analysis
+- Message/Stream Analysis
-Interactive Analysis
+- Interactive Analysis
-Batch Analysis
+- Batch Analysis
-Machine Learning/AI
+- Machine Learning/AI
-ETL Processing
+- ETL Processing

 Store and Process/Analyse steps can be performed iteratively as after processing or analysing the results, you may need to store data in the processed form before acting further.

-- Serve
+### Serve
 There may be various ways of serving insights to end-user (business, data scientists or developers).
-Applications & APIs
+- Applications & APIs
-Analysis & Visualization
+- Analysis & Visualization
-Notebooks
+- Notebooks
-IDEs
+- IDEs

 ## Putting It All Together
 Now let’s combine what we have discussed till now, you may notice that ‘Security and Governance’ process needs to be applied across the data layers along with Data Catalog.